 Failure to Obtain SIRS

-If the officers or directors of an association willfully and knowingly fail to have a SIRS performed, such failure is a breach of fiduciary relationship to the unit owners.
+If the officers or directors of an association fail to have a SIRS performed, such failure is a breach of fiduciary relationship to the unit owners.

 If a manager or management firm has a contract with an association that is subject to milestone inspection, the manager or management firm must comply with the requirements of performing such inspection as directed by the board.